 A: The Department of Labor has specific parameters for an unpaid co-op position.
 Compensation will help make that determination when reviewing the co-op job description.
 Also keep in mind that over 80% of co-op students are paid, and it is Steinbright’s expectation that full-time co-op students are paid.
 If a co-op student is unable to be paid, then Steinbright only requires them to work 20 hours per week to receive co-op credit.
 For unpaid co-op positions, departments must follow our Volunteer/Unpaid Intern Process.

 Q: How are co-op employees hired?

-Please review the full hiring process on the Hiring Guides on the HR website and consult with your Talent Acquisition Specialist.
+Please review the full hiring process on the Hiring Guides on the HR SharePoint and consult with your Talent Acquisition Specialist.